 Click on the Video drop-down menu and select In-Stream and click Next.

-Caution: If this is the first time you have used "In-stream" we strongly recommend you do not use this option, until you've checked your statistics for several days, otherwise you may not receive any advertising to the ad zone!
+Caution: If this is the first time you have used "In-stream" we strongly recommend you do not use this option until you've have run this zone for a few days and you have a better idea of the eCPM you can reach with us.
+Otherwise, you may not receive any advertising in the ad zone.

 Once these steps are completed click Save & Preview.

 When your ad zone has been created, you will see a drop-down menu where you can see the integration code for the corresponding video player you are using in your site.
 This drop-down menu does not cover all the available video players, so the "Another VAST-Compatible Player" option will give your the default VAST tag you can use in the majority of video players.